esl/elixirconf-eu-jekyll/_participants/johanna-larsson.md

 ---
 name: Johanna Larsson
-pic_url: "/assets/images/johanna-larsson.jpg"
+pic_url: "/assets/images/Johanna_Larsson.jpg"
-tagline: Creator of Hex Diff
+tagline: "Creator of HexDiff and ElixirEvents"
-github: joladev
 twitter: joladev
+linkedin: /in/joladev/

 ---
-Johanna is a software engineer at Duffel, a startup revolutionising the flights industry.
-Obsessed with distributed systems and observability, she is also the creator of Hex Diff, the diffing service for the Hex package manager.
+Johanna is a big fan of the amazing Erlang/Elixir community.
+With over 12 years of professional software development experience, 6 years ago she discovered Elixir and it's the most productive she's ever felt.
+She loves building things and is the creator of HexDiff and ElixirEvents